 In order to properly manage recreational fishing, La Mauricie National Park must limit the number of places for this activity.
 For this reason a draw is held in order to ensure that permits are distributed fairly and equitably.
 If any places remain following the draw, they may be distributed throughout the day at the following locations:

-- Saint-Jean-des-Piles Visitor Reception and Interpretation Centre – draw: 7 a.m.
-(Closed for 2018.
-Click here for details.)
+- Saint-Jean-des-Piles Visitor Reception and Interpretation Centre – draw: 7 am

-Draws held at Wapizagonke Campground are reserved exclusively for campers during the length of their stay in the park.
+Draws held at Wapizagonke and Rivière-à-la-Pêche campgrounds are reserved exclusively for campers during the length of their stay in the park.
 In addition to an ID, campers must also present their valid camping permit showing the dates and times of arrival and departure.

 Recreational fishing is allowed on about fifteen lakes as long as the respective quotas for each lake have not been reached.

-The East sector of the park is closed to continue the works as a part of the federal infrastructure investment program.
-Here is the list of lakes that are open for 2018:
+A section of the Parkway is closed to complete the works as a part of the federal infrastructure investment program.
+Here is the list of lakes that are open for 2019:

 To fish in the Park, every angler must obtain a fishing permit from La Mauricie National Park.
 An ID must be presented.